Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-VinayD2028/README.md

 This repository is designed to test MapReduce jobs using a simple word count dataset.
 In this project we provide a input file and then we create a maaper and reducer logic to count the occurence orf each word in the given input.
 There are sample input and Expected output for the sample input.

 ## Approach and implementation
 1. Mapper Logic: We use StringTokenizer to create tokens from the input file and loop it using while loop to map all the words in the input file with key value pairs.
+In this mapper, it will not count characters that are smaller than 3.

 2. Reducer Logic: Using the output of Mapper logic we increase a variable sum value as we encounter same words and retun them. this way we will get a list of words and the number of times it occured in the input file as output.

 ## Setup and Execution